Shinfield Studios: Construction

 Phase 1 began with the 4 temporary stages were constructed in 2021, however the joint managing director of Shinfield Studios, Nick Smith, announced that they are permanent and have been used for filming.
-Curo Construction oversaw the construction of the Studios.
+Curo Construction and LIFE Build oversaw the construction of the Studios.
 Construction occurred over multiple phases allowing productions to be made during construction.
 Phase 2 began construction in December 2021 and completed in spring 2023.
 The whole site was fully completed and handed over by spring 2024.

 Present day

 The studios have worked alongside the University of Reading and the British Film Institute to help develop the Screen Berkshire training programme.

 The studio was shortlisted for the Studio of the Year for the 2025 Global Production Awards.
 On the 26 June 2025, Shinfield Studios successfully secured a £250 million refinancing package with Apollo Global Management as the new lender.